-[Section 74I inserted by No. 45 of 2016 s.
+[Section 74I inserted: No. 45 of 2016 s.
 25.]

 74J.
 Cancellation of PSSO

 (1) The Board may cancel a PSSO at any time before the commencement of the PSSO period.

 (2) If a supervised offender, during the PSSO period, commits an offence (in this State or elsewhere) and is sentenced to imprisonment for that offence, the PSSO applicable to the supervised offender is cancelled by operation of this section.